WebAssembly/spec/spectec/test-prose/TEST.md

   - n_12 is less than or equal to n_22.

 Functype_sub
-- ft matches the function type ft.
+- the function type ft matches itself.

 Globaltype_sub
-- gt matches the global type gt.
+- the global type gt matches itself.

 Tabletype_sub
 - the table type lim_1 matches the table type lim_2 if: